Thai PM faces no-confidence vote with elections just months away

-BANGKOK (BLOOMBERG) - Thailand's Prime Minister Prayut Chan-o-cha is facing a no-confidence vote in Parliament, with the opposition set to grill his government on a range of issues, including economic mismanagement, even as the ruling coalition grapples with internal divisions.
+BANGKOK • Thailand's Prime Minister Prayut Chan-o-cha is facing a no-confidence vote in Parliament, with the opposition set to grill his government on a range of issues, including economic mismanagement, even as the ruling coalition grapples with internal divisions.

-The opposition parties submitted the no-confidence motion to House Speaker Chuan Leekpai on Wednesday (June 15), which also targets 10 senior members of Mr Prayut's Cabinet.
+The opposition parties submitted the no-confidence motion to House Speaker Chuan Leekpai yesterday that also targets 10 senior members of Mr Prayut's Cabinet.

 The House is likely to hold a debate next month before voting on the motion.

-With the opposition lacking the numbers to topple the government, analysts and lawmakers say disgruntled coalition partners and ruling coalition factions will determine if Mr Prayut survives the vote.
+With the opposition lacking the numbers to topple the government, analysts and lawmakers say disgruntled coalition partners and ruling coalition fractions will determine if Mr Prayut survives the vote.

+"We believe we will create a ripple," said Mr Sutin Klungsang, a member of Parliament from the opposition Pheu Thai party.

 The government is unfazed by the no-confidence vote and expects to emerge unscathed like it did during a vote on the first reading of the budget for fiscal year 2023, Deputy Prime Minister Prawit Wongsuwan told reporters on Tuesday.